Los Angeles Hospitality Management Programs

 Minor in Hospitality Management

 Students who are not majoring in hospitality management can minor in the subject by taking 29 required credits.
 Prerequisite courses include management, financial accounting, and management marketing.
 Students take 17 units of core hospitality management courses and choose 12 units from a list of courses that complement their major area.
-Course options include world cuisine, banquet management, and hospitality property development.
+Course options include world cuisine, tourism concepts, and hospitality property development.

 Bachelor of Science in Hospitality Management